eevee/eev.ee/content/2016-02-20-twitters-missing-manual.markdown

 ## Search

-* I _believe_ all of Twitter's advanced search options are exposed on the [advanced search page](https://twitter.com/search-advanced).
+* _Almost_ all of Twitter's advanced search options are exposed on the [advanced search page](https://twitter.com/search-advanced).
 All of them are shorthand for using a prefix in your search query; for example, "from these accounts" just becomes something like `from:username`.

+* The one that isn't listed there is `filter:`, which is only mentioned in the [API documentation](https://dev.twitter.com/rest/public/search).
+It can appear as `filter:safe`, `filter:media`, `filter:images`, or `filter:links`.
+It's possible there are other undocumented forms.

 * Search applies to _unshortened_ links, so you can find links to a website just by searching for its URL.
 However, because Twitter displays links without a protocol (`http://`), you have to leave it off when searching.
 Be aware that people who mention your work without mentioning _you_ might be saying unkind things about it.